andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 territorial authority has the meaning given to it by section 5(1) of the Local Government Act 2002.

+other place of isolation or quarantine means a place of isolation or quarantine designated by a COVID-19 order

+responsible agency means the department of the public service or agency or entity that, with the authority of the Prime Minister, is responsible for the administration of MIQFs

+room, in relation to an MIQF or other place of isolation or quarantine, means the area allocated to a person for the purpose of undertaking isolation or quarantine, including 1 or more rooms and any outdoor space such as a garden or balcony
 (2)

 Terms and expressions used and not defined in this Act, but defined in the Health Act 1956, have the same meanings as in the Health Act 1956.